verekia/r3f-rsc/README.md

 webpack-internal:///(rsc)/./node_modules/@react-three/fiber/dist/react-three-fiber.esm.js (33:80)
 ```

-## ❌ Using Next useRouter inside the canvas
+## (✅ prod, ❌ dev) Using Next useRouter inside the canvas

+It works on prod but not in dev, wth?

 Because context is not shared from the outside of the Canvas to the inside?
-Use its-fine?

 ```jsx
 'use client'